Accord-Project/ACCORD-Documentation/docs/index.md

 ![ACCORD](./accord.jpg)
 ## Introduction

 This documentation site presents the technical documentation of all the artefacts developed in the ACCORD project.
+This documentation is designed for a technical audience.
+For more general information please see the ACCORD project website [here](https://accordproject.eu/)

 It includes the following aspects developed in *WP2 (Semantisation of Regulations and Open Format for Machine-Readable Rules)*.
 These are presented under the **Rule Formalisation** category on the navigation bar: